-1) The developer shall submit to the Administrative Officer at least 10 days prior to the public meeting of the approving authority 12 black-on-white copies of the preliminary plat; three completed copies of the application form for preliminary approval; two copies of any protective covenants, deed restrictions and easements applying to the land being developed; two copies of the drainage calculations and soil erosion and sediment control data as required in Article V (§§ 96A-29 and 96A-43) of this chapter; the applicable fee; and certification by the Tax Collector that all taxes are paid to date.

-2) A corporation or partnership applying for permission to subdivide a parcel of land into six or more lots or applying for a variance a construct a multiple dwelling of 25 or more family units or for approval of a site to be used for commercial purposes shall list the names and addresses of all stockholders or individual partners owning at least 10% of its stock of any class or at least 10% of the interest in the partnership, as the case may be.
-If a corporation or partnership owns ten-percent or greater interest in a partnership subject to the above disclosure, that corporation or partnership shall list the names and addresses of its stockholders holding 10% or more of its stock or ten-percent or greater interest in the partnership, as the case may be, and this requirement shall be followed by every corporate stockholders and individual partners exceeding the ten-percent ownership criterion established in this chapter have been listed.
+- 1) The developer shall submit to the Administrative Officer at least 10 days prior to the public meeting of the approving authority 12 black-on-white copies of the preliminary plat; three completed copies of the application form for preliminary approval; two copies of any protective covenants, deed restrictions and easements applying to the land being developed; two copies of the drainage calculations and soil erosion and sediment control data as required in Article VI (§§ 96A-29 and 48) of this chapter; the applicable fee; and certification by the Tax Collector that all taxes are paid to date.
+A digital file shall also be submitted containing all plans, sketches, drawings and reports submitted with the application.
+A digital file shall also be submitted containing all plans, sketches, drawings and reports submitted with the application. - 2) A corporation or partnership applying for permission to subdivide a parcel of land into six or more lots or applying for a variance a construct a multiple dwelling of 25 or more family units or for approval of a site to be used for commercial purposes shall list the names and addresses of all stockholders or individual partners owning at least 10% of its stock of any class or at least 10% of the interest in the partnership, as the case may be.
+If a corporation or partnership owns ten-percent or greater interest in a partnership subject to the above disclosure, that corporation or partnership shall list the names and addresses of its stockholders holding 10% or more of its stock or ten-percent or greater interest in the partnership, as the case may be, and this requirement shall be followed by every corporate stockholder or partner in a partnership until the names and addresses of the noncorporate stockholders and individual partners exceeding the ten-percent ownership criterion established in this chapter have been listed.
 No Planning Board, Board of Adjustment or municipal governing body shall approve the application of any corporation or partnership which does not comply with this requirement of N.J.S.A.
 40:55D-48.1.
 The penalty for concealment by a corporation or partnership shall be as outlined in N.J.S.A.
 40:55D-48.1.